How to Wow Patients with a Customized Patient Letter

+Why is it vital to learn how to write a letter to a patient having surgery?
 Patients embark on their surgical journey as soon as they walk through the doors of your office.
-Every step of the process is important – from the length of time spent in the waiting room, to the interaction with the surgeon, to the paperwork received prior to surgery, and of course the outcome of the procedure itself.
+Every step of the process is important – from the length of time spent in the waiting room, to the interaction with the surgeon, to the patient letter received prior to surgery, and of course the outcome of the procedure itself.

 Undergoing surgery can be an unsettling experience for patients, but there are steps your practice can take to help alleviate patients’ worries – starting with the right paperwork.

-Many practices underestimate the importance of clear and concise patient letters with pre-op instructions – and pay the price with confused patients, unnecessary follow-up calls and ultimately, cancelled surgeries.
+Many practices underestimate the importance of clear and concise patient letters with pre-op instructions.
+These surgical practices end up paying the price with:

-The good news is that customized letters are easy to produce and have a remarkably positive impact on your patients’ surgical experience.
+The good news is that learning how to write a letter to a patient facing surgery is easy and has a remarkably positive impact on your patients’ surgical experience.

 Read on to learn how…